Smile-SA/monitoring-pace-scheduler/README.md

-##  Benchmark Evaluation
+## Benchmark & Evaluation

-This section explains how the efficiency of the Monitoring Pace Scheduler is evaluated by comparing the baseline (fixed interval) and dynamic (adaptive interval) monitoring strategies.

-We simulate load using **Gatling**, capture Prometheus traffic using **tcpdump**, and analyze the results to measure the total data transmitted and average bandwidth.
+A separate benchmarking procedure is provided to validate the scheduler’s efficiency.
+This includes:

+- Load simulation with Gatling (optional)
+- Network traffic capture using `tcpdump`
+- Comparison of how closely the dynamic strategy matches the baseline values

 For full instructions and detailed steps, see the dedicated document:  [Benchmark Section](docs/benchmark.md)

 ---